TeamRizu/outfox-wiki/content/dev/effects/EffectFiles-ModifierFiles.md

 -->

-### StepMania 5 templates
+### StepMania 5-Based templates

-- MTK's SM5.3 port of Exschwasion's easing template
+- MTK's OutFox port of Exschwasion's easing template
 	- https://drive.google.com/open?id=1HfCFvTHZUI4dO_eAk4iN5mO3H61caHzE
 	- Lost of local variables used up in the main scope to preserve syntax.
 	- The place to put the actual calls is a little different.